cmlonder/trec-collection-downloader/README.md

 url = 'YOUR_URL_HERE'
 user, password = 'YOUR_USER_NAME_HERE', 'YOUR_PASSWORD_HERE'
 ```

-2) move trec.py (this script) into PATH/twitter-tools-core  So new location of trec.py is PATH/twitter-tools-core/trec.py (PATH is the directory which is mentioned in the Prerequests section.
-Script will fetch the data by using tool is given here https://github.com/lintool/twitter-tools as mentioned earlier)

 2) Run the script for default usage.
 This will fetch tweets(10.000 per .dat file) from each .dat file (100 per folder) from each folder (17 folder).
 This is not good scenario cause it will cost you +30 more days, but if you have acceptable time and connection go with this one.